leeleavitt/autoGrow/README.md

 5. Finished making the reflective material for the grow house using this [vivosun reflective mylar](https://www.amazon.com/gp/product/B018VI75CS/ref=ppx_yo_dt_b_asin_title_o05_s02?ie=UTF8&th=1).
 This prevents most of the light from escaping the room.
 Made frames from wood and butt joints

+6. Added a [Craftsman LED](https://www.lowes.com/pd/CRAFTSMAN-2000-Lumen-LED-Portable-Work-Light/1000598689) yellow light.
+I turn this light on and the grow light off to take an image for the timelapse imaging.

 Current pins in use

 **17: Light**